NehaKumari2808/Driver-Sleeping-Detection/README.md

 It can quickly detect drowsiness and can distinguish between normal and drowsy eyes.

 # Applications:
-Can be used by riders who tend to drive
+Can be used by riders who tends to drive for a longer period of time and can also potentially save a lot of lives from accidents.